← Back to articles

 Step 1: Review Dump Contents

-1. Open the .dmp file in OraDB DUMP Viewer
+1. Open the .dmp file in Open DUMP Viewer for Oracle database

 2. Review the table list in the schema tree